uncefact/spec-untp/.github/ISSUE_TEMPLATE/implementation-register-template.md

 ### For Industry

 Please list any industry associations of which you are a member and which may be a focal point for a UNTP [community activation program](https://uncefact.github.io/spec-untp/docs/business-case/CommunityActivationProgram).
+Also please indicate which (if any) [UNTP industry extensions](https://uncefact.github.io/spec-untp/docs/extensions/) you plan to implement

 - Association name
 - Association homepage URL

 repeat as necessary

+UNTP Extensions

+- [ ] Agriculture
+- [ ] Critical Minerals
+- [ ] Textiles

 ### For Regulators